 Our experience, working with several industry-leading companies in this sector is that this is far from rare.
 It happens all over the place, from high volume consumer electronics to FDA regulated products.
 They lack the insight provided by the Retesting Chart found in WATS.
 They simply lack the necessary data to bring the problem into the light.

 The cost of retesting is an important metric in test data management and knowing your cost of retesting is vital if you want to improve.
-We introduce you to two ways of estimating this, one for non-users of WATS and the other one with the use of WATS:
+We introduce you to two ways of estimating this, one for non-users of WATS and the other one with the use of WATS.

-Retest Cost Calculator
+Try the Retest Cost Calculator

-WATS Cost Analysis Tool
+Use the WATS Cost Analysis Tool

 How to Fix and Transform a Retesting Culture